sirixdb/sirixdb.github.io/transactional-cursor-api.md

 serialize.call()
 ```

-### Import differences between an initially stored revision and a second version of a XML-document
+### Import differences between an initially stored revision and the second version of an XML document

 To update a resource with algorithmically found differences between two tree-structures, use something like the following: